 Adjustable mattresses are designed to work with adjustable bases, allowing you to raise or lower the head and foot of the bed for customized comfort.
 They're especially helpful for reducing snoring, easing pressure on joints, or simply finding the most comfortable position to relax or sleep.
 Since some models let each person adjust their side independently, they’re a smart choice for couples with different sleep preferences.
 Could an adjustable mattress give you the comfort and flexibility you’ve been looking for?

-Assessing Firmness Levels
+Assessing Mattress Firmness Levels

 Firmness plays a big role in how comfortable your mattress feels—and how well it supports your body while you sleep.
 Most mattresses fall somewhere on a scale from soft to firm, with many options landing in the medium range.
 The best firmness for you depends largely on your sleep position, body type, and personal preference.